kingzamzon/docs/docs/accessControlModal.md

 To use this library without React, you can use the following package, which wraps the react library up in vanilla JS.

 https://github.com/LIT-Protocol/lit-access-control-conditions-modal-vanilla-js

+## Example

+You can find an example implementation of this modal here: https://github.com/LIT-Protocol/lit-access-control-conditions-modal-example